idvorkin/idvorkin.github.io/CONVENTIONS.md

 - \_d is drafts, but default put stuff in drafts folder so it's a simpler filename.
 - Always include a markdown talbe of contents, and a nice permalink title
+- Ask user what are good tags for the post

 # Writing style